The Charles B. Gentry building at sunset, as seen from the Student Union lawn in UConn Storrs.

 Access

-- The Neag School expanded its reach in the Early College Experience Program, providing high schoolers in 41 partner schools the opportunity to earn college credits.
+• The Neag School expanded its reach in the Early College Experience Program, providing the opportunity to earn college credits to 924 high schoolers in 45 schools, an increase from five districts in the pilot year of 2021-2022.

 Excellence

-- Neag School alumni never fail to shine in their chosen fields, serving as CEOs and coaches, becoming 40 Under 40 honorees, publishing books, and taking on the role of school leaders.
+• Neag School alumni never fail to shine in their chosen fields, serving as CEOs and coaches, publishing books, and taking on the role of school leaders.
+Connecticut’s 2025 Superintendent of the Year is a Neag School alum: Christine Carver ’91 (ED), ’97 MA, ’09 Ed.D., superintendent of Bethel Public Schools.

 Engagement

-From holding its annual Celebration of Diversity in Education in support of students of color who aspire to careers in education to featuring its faculty in lively panel discussions, the Neag school commits itself throughout the year to connect with prospective and current students, donors, alumni, and the public alike, on as well as far beyond campus.
+From holding its annual Scholarship and Alumni Awards celebrations to featuring its faculty and students in lively panel discussions, the Neag School commits itself throughout the year to connect with prospective and current students, donors, alumni, and the public alike, on as well as far beyond campus.

-- This spring marked the launch of the Neag School's first academic journal, the Neag School of Education Journal, an editor- reviewed, open-access publication run by Neag School graduate (See More on Page 60.)
+• This spring marked the third publication of the Neag School’s academic journal, the Neag School of Education Journal, an editor-reviewed, open-access publication run by Neag School graduate students.

-- Now in its 29th year, the annual Letters About Literature Contest is co-sponsored by the Neag School of Education and led by Douglas Kaufman.
+• Now in its 32nd year, the annual Letters About Literature Contest continues to be co-sponsored by the Neag School of Education and led by Douglas Kaufman.
 The contest engages students across the state of Connecticut in Grades 4 through 12.

 — Dean Jason G. Irizarry